imsb-uke/xenium-cgn/README1.md

-# xenium-cgn
-Subcellular resolution immune landscape of glomerular tranjectories in auto immune kidney diseases

-This repository includes code used for the analysis of data included in the manuscript "Subcellular resolution immune landscape of glomerular tranjectories in auto immune kidney diseases".
+# Sequential activation of PDGF- and TGF-β-signaling in the spatial context of glomerular crescent formation in kidney autoimmunity

+The repository contains the code to perform analysis included in the manuscript.
+The jupyter notebooks and associated scripts are available in the folder "notebooks".

 ## Dependencies
 The required Python packages are specified in the environment.yml file.
 To set up the environment: